Battle of Zieleńce: Prelude

 Polish forces had been retreating for several weeks, avoiding a decisive engagement with the numerically superior Russian forces.

-On 15 June, the joined Polish forces reached Połonne.
+On 15 June, the combined Polish forces reached Połonne.
 After a meeting, the Polish commanders decided to withdraw because they did not have the possibility of defending a town that did not have fortifications.
 On 17 June, Polish commander Prince Józef Poniatowski received information in Szepietówka that the Lubomirski division was now camped in Zasław.
 He ordered the Lubomirski division to join his forces near Zieleńce.
 Lubomirski had about 2,000 infantry and 1,000 cavalry, including units of general Józef Zajączek and Ludwik Trokin.
 His formation secured a hill situated on the north of the road from Połonne to Zasław which dominated the area.
 Infantry taking position in centre wings were secured by cavalry.
-In the early morning of 18 June, a Russian group under command of General Irakly Morkov was observed.
+In the early morning of 18 June, a Russian group under the command of General Irakly Morkov was observed.
 This group was front watch of larger corps of General Mikhail Golenishchev-Kutuzov.
 The order of this group was to attack the Polish army left wing and destroy the rest of train.
-With a force about 10,500.-11,500s soldiers and 24 cannons (2 infantry regiments of about 6,000 soldiers, three regiments of line cavalry of 2,500 soldiers, and a Cossack brigade under command of Orlov), the Russian formations took positions in a valley below a hill.
+With a force of about 10,500–11,500 soldiers and 24 cannons (2 infantry regiments of about 6,000 soldiers, three regiments of line cavalry of 2,500 soldiers, and a Cossack brigade under command of Orlov), the Russian formations took positions in a valley below a hill.
 Their order of battle was the same as Polish, except that one battalion was a reserve and the second to secure the train.
 Meanwhile, General Zajączek contacted Poniatowski for help.

 Battle

 Opening moves

 The battle began with artillery fire and cavalry clashes.
-About 7 a.m., Markow wanted to begin to attack but changed his orders when he saw that Polish formations under Poniatowski had moved onto the battle field.
-Poniatowski forces included two infantry battalions, a cavalry regiment of front guard from Prince Józef Lubomirski, Brigade National Cavalry under command of Stanisław Mokronowski, a division under command of General Wielhorski, and 12 cannons.
+About 7 a.m., Markow wanted to begin to attack but changed his orders when he saw that Polish formations under Poniatowski had moved onto the battlefield.
+Poniatowski's forces included two infantry battalions, a cavalry regiment of front guard from Prince Józef Lubomirski, Brigade National Cavalry under the command of Stanisław Mokronowski, a division commanded by General Wielhorski, and 12 cannons.
 Kościuszko with his division had to stay in the rear in order to prevent an attack from Levanidov and Dunin corps.
 Poniatowski sent the Mokronowski brigade on right wing.
 He backed the artillery.
 The battalion of infantry regiment of Potocki was in reserve.
 The division of Wielhorski took position within the forest as second throw.